 Packing cubes are especially handy for short stays as you’re less inclined to unpack.
 This means that you’ll be living out of your bag, and even if you pack it neatly, you’re likely to create a mess as soon as you need to go searching for something that isn’t at the surface.

 The organisation of packing cubes makes living out of a bag easier because you can move things around without making a mess.
 Labelling and colour coordinating will also help you remember exactly what cube an item is in.

-How to use the Bundle for Your Next Staycation
+How to use Packing Cubes for Your Next Staycation

 You should pack to be prepared for anything with a city staycation because there’s opportunity to do so many different things.
 Here’s our guide for what and where to pack.